rexao/john-smith-utils/README.md

 `"labo_array"` : Key in the server IDs.
 (For Array Sync)

-`"target_guilds"` : Key in the server IDs and the respective emoji limit for each category (The default is 50).
+`"target_guilds"` : Key in the server IDs and the respective emoji limit (default 50) for each category.
 (For Guild Sync)